Eilgnaw/automatic-app-landing-page/_pages/privacypolicy.md

 ### Privacy Policy
 Eilgnaw built the Umiibo app.
-This SERVICE is provided by Eilgnaw at no cost and is intended for use as is.
+This SERVICE is provided by Eilgnaw and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.